The Insurance (Prudential Supervision) Act 2010 (IPSA)

 Regulations

-The insurance sector is also subject to regulations.
-The Insurance (Prudential Supervision) Regulations 2010 relate to:
+The insurance sector is also subject to regulations, including the Insurance (Prudential Supervision) Regulations 2010.
+These regulations cover matters such as:

 - prescribed jurisdictions for home and/or host regulatory recognition and other provisions